There are 3 types of cardamom; green, white, and black. Below describes green.

 - If you are buying already ground, look for a fairly dark brown colored powder.
 If light gray in color it is ground from the whole pod and is of lesser quality.

 - It is the third most expensive spice after saffron and vanilla.
-Buy in small quantities to save your wallet and to make sure that the pods stay fresh (should remain green in color.
+Buy in small quantities to make sure that the pods stay fresh (should remain green in color.
 Once they are yellowed they are not as fresh).

 Disclaimer: The sole purpose of the Health Benefits section of our spice pantry is to provide information about the tradition of ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
 If you have any serious acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 Check with your doctor before taking herbs or using essential oils when pregnant or nursing.